 Sheep, goats, camels, buffalos & cattle (cows or bulls).

 Can I send my Qurban to someone I know?

 Yes.
 We provide this service in 2 countries: Lebanon and Jordan.
-To do so contact the Human Appeal office to provide the beneficiary’s name, number, city & suburb they live in. for other destinations the Qurban will be distributed to those in need.
+To do so contact the Human Appeal office to provide the beneficiary’s name, number, city & suburb they live in.

 What is Canned Qurban?